 For collectors it’s a sure sign that spring is in the not so distant future.
 2017 Topps Series 1 Baseball will take its traditional place as the first product of the new year when it debuts February 1, about a month in front of Heritage.
-The company has released preliminary information on the annual flagship product.
-What’s interesting to note is that Topps has completed the full bleed design it initiated in 2016.
-The difference is that there are no smoky borders.
+A full checklist is at the bottom of this story, along with links to boxes you can buy now.

 The 2017 design also will employ sharp angles to enhance the player’s name and team near the bottom of the card.
 The team’s logo will be anchored in the bottom left-hand corner of the card, with angled lines extending toward the top and across the bottom of the card.